microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/07-Creating-Mini-Game-with-GitHub-Copilot/README.md

 # Creating a Mini Game with GitHub Copilot

-Our focus in this module is to harness the power of GitHub Copilot to create a classic rock, paper, scissors minigame.
-This hands-on experience will not only sharpen your programming skills but also enhance your ability to develop console applications in Python.
-The best part?
-We'll be leveraging GitHub Codespaces, eliminating the hassle of configuring your development environment.
-With GitHub Copilot as your AI pair programmer, you can concentrate on application development while seamlessly collaborating with your code assistant.
+In this module, we’ll explore how to use GitHub Copilot to build a classic rock, paper, scissors minigame.
+This hands-on project is designed to sharpen your programming skills and enhance your ability to develop console applications in Python.
+Best of all, we’ll use GitHub Codespaces, so there’s no need to worry about setting up a development environment.
+With GitHub Copilot as your AI pair programmer, you can focus on creating your application while effortlessly collaborating with your intelligent coding assistant.
+Lets begin.

 </header>